jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 method tends to keep them separated.
 These two methods make no difference when the target molecule contains only \\( \sigma \\) bonds (and possibly a few isolated \\( \pi \\) bonds).
-But if you are dealing with multiple \\( \pi \\) bonds or conjugated \\( \pi \\) systems like oligoacene(benzene, naphthalene, etc), or if you want the active space to contain only \\( \pi \\) orbitals, better use the PM method.
+But if you are dealing with multiple \\( \pi \\) bonds or conjugated \\( \pi \\) systems like oligoacene (benzene, naphthalene, etc), or if you want the active space to contain only \\( \pi \\) orbitals, better use the PM method.
 The GVB and CASSCF optimized orbitals will be affected by the localization method sometimes.
-If you explicitly specify the size of active space which is equal to the \\( \pi \\) space (note that frontier natural orbitals are usually \\( \pi \\) orbitals), then using LocalM=Boys is OK since Boys localization among pure \\( \pi \\) orbitals is safe (no sigma orbital is in the set).
+If you explicitly specify the size of active space which is equal to the \\( \pi \\) space (note that frontier natural orbitals are usually \\( \pi \\) orbitals), then using `LocalM=Boys` is OK since Boys localization among pure \\( \pi \\) orbitals is safe (no sigma orbital is in the set).

-For people who are keen on comparing initial guesses generated from different methods/ algorithms, `Local=Boys` is strongly recommended to be taken into consideration, to see whether a lower GVB, CASCI or CASSCF energy occurs.
+For people who are keen on comparing initial guesses generated from different methods/ algorithms, `LocalM=Boys` is strongly recommended to be taken into consideration, to see whether a lower GVB, CASCI or CASSCF energy occurs.

 ## 4.4.6 CIonly